CherryKatatonic/keirsey-sorter-react-client/README.md

 The application will offer the original assessment designed by David Keirsey in its original format, as well as one or more additional formats.
 The additional format(s) will allow the user to answer each question on the assessment in a *less binary* way, and present the final temperament result as *percentages* of each type rather than simply the nearest match.

-This way, the subject will not be forced to choose between 2 answers that they closely or equally align with, resulting in a more *accurate* assessment, and they will also see how closely they align with *all* temperament types, resulting in a more *comprehensive* understanding.
+This way, the user will not be forced to choose between 2 answers that they closely or equally align with, resulting in a more *accurate* assessment, and they will also see how closely they align with *all* temperament types, resulting in a more *comprehensive* understanding.

 Possible non-binary formats (sorted from simplest to most complex) may include:
 1. The ability to choose both answers for each question